roytang/blog/content/post/2020/01/2019-year-in-review/index.md

     * [Wheel of Time: Eye of the World by Robert Jorden](/2019/05/wheel-of-time-eye-of-the-world/) (Reread)
     * Action item: read more books
   * Duolingo streak: 355 days.
 I believe this is my longest streak ever since i started using Duolingo last 2015.
 (Whether I'm actually getting good enough at Spanish or Japanese is another matter)
+  * Other countries visited: 1, 2 if you count the layover in South Korea.
+This year's [US trip](/tags/ustrip2019/) was totally unplanned, and cost like 30% of the year's expenses!
+  * I also took a trip to Daet for the first time in 15 years!

 Writing and Social media: